exercism/development-environment/README.md

 # Exercism Development Environment

 Hello! 👋

 This repository will provide you with Exercism's local development environment, which you can use to develop any part of the project.

 Our aim is to get you to a working setup within 10 minutes from now, most of which will be spent downloading things, but if you have a slower internet connection, things may take longer.

 It requires the following to install:

 - **[Docker](https://docs.docker.com/get-docker/):** Docker needs to be installed but **no Docker knowledge is required** and you do not need a DockerHub account.
 - **[Ruby](https://www.ruby-lang.org/en/documentation/installation/):** Many of the scripts in this repository are written in Ruby.
 Any version 2+ is fine.
 - **Git:** In order to obtain this repository using the instructions below, you need `git` installed.

 **Windows users:** We recommend using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and running the commands in a WSL-enabled terminal.

+**Updates:** We have a [Changelog](./CHANGELOG.md) which lists breaking changes with instructions to follow to ensure your development environment continues to work.
+Please check it reguarly.

 ## Basic setup